 - Promotional messages to boost sales and in-app purchases

-- Send personalized messages such as wishing a user “Happy Birthday”
+- Send personalised messages such as wishing a user “Happy Birthday”

 Types Of In-App Messages